tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 The user first declares which runner will be used. `server` should be used if the user expects running on Kubernetes.
 The `server` is the short name of envd API server.

-Then the user needs to login to the server with the public key.
+Then the user needs to login into the server with the public key.

 After that, the user can manage the environments on Kubernetes.